-Forward head posture (FHP) is a forward tendency of the head with cervical spine hyperextension and is associated with elongation of sternocleidomastoid and scalen muscles.5 Along with elongated flexor muscles, weakened and shortened trapezius, levator scapula and serratus anterior musculature can lead to extra flexor torque and permanent contraction of the dorsal cervical muscles resulting FHP.6 FHP may change the position of scapula and decrease the ability of scapula to rotate upwardly.7 FHP is often assosiated with shoulder problems, especially with impingement syndrome and researches have shown that FHP is significantly greater in individuals with shoulder pain when compared to healthy population.
+Forward head posture (FHP) is a forward tendency of the head with cervical spine hyperextension and is associated with elongation of sternocleidomastoid and scalen muscles.5 Along with elongated flexor muscles, weakened and shortened trapezius, levator scapula and serratus anterior musculature can lead to extra flexor torque and permanent contraction of the dorsal cervical muscles resulting FHP.6 FHP may change the position of scapula and decrease the ability of scapula to rotate upwardly.7 FHP often assosiated with shoulder problems, especially with impingement syndrome and researchs has shown that FHP is significantly greater in individuals with shoulder pain when compared to healthy population.
 Likewise, the role of scapula on shoulder problems in over-head athletes is well-established.8 On the other hand, the studies still search for a connection between neck pain and the scapula as they are adjacent through axioscapular muscles.9-13

 Scapular dyskinesis (SD) is a static and dynamic movement problem of the scapula, first described by Kibler.
-"Floating scapula", "lateral scapular slide" or "sick scapula" are the other names given to this postural defect.^{14,15} Three different types of SD are described; inferior, medial and superior.
-Upper and lower trapezius, serratus anterior, pectoralis minor and levator scapula muscles are affected in SD.16 SD is often associated with shoulder problems and impingement syndrome, especially in over-head athletes.16 A recent study showed that there is still a raised risk of shoulder pain in asymptomatic SD patients.17
+"Floating scapula", "lateral scapular slide" or "sick scapula" are other names given to this postural defect.
+Three different types of SD described; inferior, medial and superior.
+Upper and lower trapezius, serratus anterior, pectoralis minor and levator scapula muscles affected in SD.
+SD often assosiated with shoulder problems and impingement syndrome, especially in over-head athletes.
+A recent study showed that there is still a raised risk of shoulder pain in asymptomatic SD patients.

-Increased cervical and thoracic curves and a slouched posture are known to affect scapular orientation as well as shoulder muscle strength and shoulder range of motion.18 FHP can contribute to the alterations in scapular kinematics resulting in shoulder pain.13 Studies have shown that scapula is also associated with neck movements and postural disorders and it is important to include scapular stabilization exersises for who suffer from FHP.12 For all these reasons, it is important to reveal the assosication between FHP and SD.
-Since the affected muscles are similar, we aimed to find an association between these 2 postural problems.
+Increased cervical and thoracic curves and a slouched posture are known to affect scapular orientation as well as shoulder muscle strength and shoulder range of motion.
+FHP can contribute the alterations in scapular kinematics resulting shoulder pain.
+Studies have shown that scapula is also associated with neck movements and postural disorders and its important to include scapular stabilization exersises for who suffer from FHP.
+For all this reasons, it is important to reveal the assosication between FHP and SD.
+Because of the effected muscles are similar, we aimed to find an association between these 2 postural problems.
 We also aimed to determine FHP as a risk factor for SD in chronic neck pain patients without shoulder pain.